creecros/Customizer/README.md

 ![image](https://user-images.githubusercontent.com/26339368/47173862-3a266400-d2dd-11e8-8065-7d565eac1489.png)

-GUI to add a logo and favicon to your site without any backend coding or config settings.
+GUI to add a logo, login logo, login logo link and favicon to your site without any backend coding or config settings.

 Favicon: